SupertigerDev/electrical-input-lag/README.md

 ### Changing mouse in game sensitivity, polling rate or dpi
 Gives a temporary effect for 10 minutes or so.

+### Other OS
+After installing Linux, we can feel the floaty feeling right on the desktop.
+In game, there is no difference compared to Windows.
+This signifies that this is not an issue with the OS level.

 ### Contribute
 Please contribute and add more things you have tried to this list by creating a new PR.